 During the warmer months, the New Windsor Cantonment hosts reenactments and several fun and educational events.

-Did you know that most of the grounds where our most famous and popular historic sites are located have no entrance fee?
+Did you know that the grounds where our Most Famous and Popular Historic Sites are located have no fee to walk the grounds?

-That’s right….
-A fee is charged for tours of the Historic buildings, not to walk around the property.
+A fee is charged for Tours of the Historic buildings but not to walk around the property.

 The following places allow visitors to enter the grounds and walk around for FREE:

 - Franklin D Roosevelt National Historic Site, Hyde Park, NY

 No. 10: Hudson Valley Nature Centers & Museums

 Just like the Historic Sites, many Nature Centers do not charge a fee to walk on the grounds.

 No 11: Museum/Art Centers Monthly Free Events on Select days

 Museum/Art Centers Monthly offer Free Admission on Select days – Keep in mind that many places in the Hudson Valley offer a FREE day once a month.
 Make sure to check out their websites for the exact days.